davidroman1914/vmware-mcp-server/README.md

 ### Permission Issues
 - Make sure the user has sufficient permissions to access vCenter
 - The user should have at least read access to the vCenter inventory
+- For power operations, the user needs appropriate permissions to modify VM power states

+### Power Operation Issues
+- Ensure the VM is not in a transitional state (powering on/off)
+- Some VMs may have power protection enabled that prevents power operations
+- Check vCenter logs for detailed error messages

 ## Security Notes

 - Never commit your `.env` file with real credentials to version control
 - The `VCENTER_INSECURE` flag should only be used in development/testing environments
 - Consider using environment variables or secrets for production deployments
+- Power management operations can affect running services - use with caution

 ## Dependencies